-3.2 "WEEKLY EMPLOYEE" is an Employee whose Deal Memo indicates weekly status, A Weekly Employee is not guaranteed more than one (1) week of work unless otherwise specifically set forth in writing on a Deal Memo.

-3.3 "DEPENDENT CONTRACTOR" is a corporation (or "loan out company" as that phrase is used and understood in the screen-based media industry) controlled by an individual who is an employee of that Corporation and performs work covered by this Agreement.
-Dependent Contractors shall be included in the term "Employee".

-3.4 "LAY-OFF" means a temporary or permanent severance of employment (other than Discharge) due to a shortage of work, including Hiatus or scheduled termination.

-3.5 "SCREEN BASED MEDIA PRODUCTION" means and includes all types of motion pictures made for screen, television, video, the internet or otherwise produced by means of film, tape, digital format or otherwise, motion picture camera, electronic or other devices or any combination of the foregoing, or any other means, methods or devices now used or which may be adopted in the future.

-3.6 "Additional Unit" is any unit (Second Unit, Splinter Unit, etc.) that is not under the direct supervision of the Main Unit Director of Photography.

-3.7 "GROSS EARNINGS" for each Employee shall be the sum of all monies earned for working straight time, overtime, turnaround, and earned as premiums and penalties.

-3.8 "TOTAL GROSS EARNINGS" for each Employee shall be the sum of Gross Earnings as defined above, plus Vacation Pay.

-3.9 "IN WRITING" refers to any means of communication which can be read, reproduced, and later communicated, and includes electronically transmitted and stored information.

-3.10 "DISTANT LOCATION" is a location outside of the Home Zone or Nearby Zone.
+- 3.2 "WEEKLY EMPLOYEE" is an Employee whose Deal Memo indicates weekly status, A Weekly Employee is not guaranteed more than one (1) week of work unless otherwise specifically set forth in writing on a Deal Memo. - 3.3 "DEPENDENT CONTRACTOR" is a corporation (or "loan out company" as that phrase is used and understood in the screen-based media industry) controlled by an individual who is an employee of that Corporation and performs work covered by this Agreement.
+Dependent Contractors shall be included in the term "Employee". - 3.4 "LAY-OFF" means a temporary or permanent severance of employment (other than Discharge) due to a shortage of work, including Hiatus or scheduled termination. - 3.5 "SCREEN BASED MEDIA PRODUCTION" means and includes all types of motion pictures made for screen, television, video, the internet or otherwise produced by means of film, tape, digital format or otherwise, motion picture camera, electronic or other devices or any combination of the foregoing, or any other means, methods or devices now used or which may be adopted in the future. - 3.6 "Additional Unit" is any unit (Second Unit, Splinter Unit, etc.) that is not under the direct supervision of the Main Unit Director of Photography. - 3.7 "GROSS EARNINGS" for each Employee shall be the sum of all monies earned for working straight time, overtime, turnaround, and earned as premiums and penalties. - 3.8 "TOTAL GROSS EARNINGS" for each Employee shall be the sum of Gross Earnings as defined above, plus Vacation Pay. - 3.9 "IN WRITING" refers to any means of communication which can be read, reproduced, and later communicated, and includes electronically transmitted and stored information. - 3.10 "DISTANT LOCATION" is a location outside of the Home Zone or Nearby Zone. - 3.11 "TIME": For the purposes of calculating remuneration for all work, travel, premiums and penalties, time shall be calculated in 6 minute or one-tenth (0.1) hour increments.
+Employees shall be paid for a one-tenth (0.1) hour period if the Employee works, travels or incurs premium or penalty for any portion of a one-tenth (0.1) hour period.